Chapter 10

 To introduce hooks, you need to create a hook seeding configuration file for the

-create file mynote.4ht
+create file mynote.4ht:

 \NewConfigure{note}{3} % Use \HLet when you want to completely redefine a command \def\:tempa#1{\a:note\notetitle\b:note~#1\c:note} \HLet\note\:tempa \NewConfigure{highlight}{2} \pend:defI\highlight{\a:highlight} \append:defI\highlight{\b:highlight} \Hinput{mynote} \endinput

 There is several things to note.
-First is that the :
+First is that the : character can be included as a

-files.
-It is similar to use of the @
+part of a command name in .4ht files.
+It is similar to use of the @ character in LaTeX

 packages.
 It allows us to create command names that don’t clash with other